-GRAVITY'S EFFECT ON COMETS
+GRAVITY'S EFFECT ON COMETS (TOP-DOWN VIEW)

-1. A comet that was theoretically uniform and pliable would assume the shape of an asymmetrical ellipsoid oriented with its smaller more pointed end always facing away from the Sun due to the compounding of its and the Sun's gravity field, portrayed in section view as the diffusing background.
-Its ongoing condensing in the exponentially decreasing density of the Sun's gravity field at first gently squeezes out its gas, mostly hydrogen, to form its coma that may or may not have been evaporated/sublimated from internal material by the intensifying pressure and heat from its increasing compression.
+1. A comet that was theoretically uniform and pliable would assume the shape of an asymmetrical ellipsoid that was continually condensing while its smaller, more compressed end always pointed toward the Sun due to the exponential decrease in the density of the Sun's gravity field, portrayed in section view as the diffusing background.
+That decreasing density in its gravity field at first gently squeezes out the comet's gas, mostly hydrogen, to form its coma, that may or may not have been evaporated/sublimated from internal material by the intensifying pressure and heat from its increasing compression.
 The Sun's radiant energy then begins to ionize the gas and blow it straight back to form the comet's plasma tail.

-2. As its condensing continues, the gas is sometimes seen jetting out at high velocities, confirming its internal origin that's more likely caused by pressure originating from its increasing condensing than external heat from increasing sunlight.
+2. As its condensing continues, the gas is sometimes seen jetting out at high velocities.
+This confirms its internal origin that's more likely caused by the pressure originating from the increasing compression than the external heat from increasing sunlight.